Cron Expression Generator & Parser

 What is a cron expression?

-How do I schedule a cron job to run every 5 minutes?
+How do I run a cron job at the top of every hour?